-- 5 Click Add, then browse to and select the domain that you want to participate in password synchronization. - The drop-down list displays known domains. - 6 If no domains are listed, or if a 1208 error is displayed, you must turn on the Computer Browser Service to get the list of computers on the network.
-Go to Administrative tools//Services and start Computer Browser Service.
+- 5 Click Add, then browse to and select the domain that you want to participate in password synchronization. - The drop-down list displays known domains. - 6 If no domains are listed, or if a 1208 error is displayed, you must manually type the domain name.